anzhehong/Software-Reuse/Components/PM/PM Component Document.md

 # PM Component Document

-> This is the illustration for our Utilities Component of Software Testing Course Project, SSE Tongji University, Spring 2016.
+> This is the illustration for our PM Component of Software Testing Course Project, SSE Tongji University, Spring 2016.

 ## Requirement